 Local AT&T workers walk out over what CWA calls an unfair labor practice

-YOUNGSTOWN — Local AT&T workers represented by the Communications Workers of America walked out today to protest what CWA characterizes as an unfair labor practice issue with AT&T, a CWA Local 4300 representative said.
+Local AT&T workers represented by the Communications Workers of America walked out Thursday to protest what CWA characterizes as an unfair labor practice issue with AT&T, a CWA Local 4300 representative said.

-The walkout involves about 90 technicians, central office employees and mechanics at locations on Salt Springs Road, on U.S. Route 224 in Boardman, and in Niles, Salem and East Liverpool, Local 4300 President Richard Schrader said.
+The walkout involved about 90 technicians, central office employees and mechanics at locations on Salt Springs Road, on U.S. Route 224 in Boardman and in Niles, Salem and East Liverpool, Local 4300 President Richard Schrader said.

 “We’ve walked out on an unfair labor practice issue with AT&T,” Schrader said.
 “They have contacted our membership directly without our bargaining team to try to negotiate a contract.”